laupijnacker/ACO_NC/README.md

 # Analysing different ACO extensions
 This repository contains implementations of various ACO extensions.
-The code for the base ant system was forked from a repository by [Akvall2](https://github.com/Akavall/AntColonyOptimization/).
+The code for the base ant system was forked from a repository by user [Akvall](https://github.com/Akavall/AntColonyOptimization/).

 # Data